 The STA constructs a (Re)Association Request frame for FILS authentication per 9.3.3.6 (Association Request frame format) and 9.3.3.8 (Reassociation Request frame format).
 Hash functions are used to generate the FILS Key Confirmation element and the specific hash function depends on the AKM negotiated (9.4.2.25.3 (AKM suites)).

-For FILS shared key authentication, the KeyAuth field of the FILS Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the STA’s nonce, the AP’s nonce, the STA’s MAC address, the AP’s BSSID, and conditionally the STA’s public Diffie-Hellman value and the AP’s public Diffie-Hellman value, in that order:
+For FILS shared key authentication, the KeyAuth field of the FILS Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of ICK on a concatenation of the STA’s nonce, the AP’s nonce, the STA’s MAC address, the AP’s BSSID, and conditionally the STA’s public Diffie-Hellman value and the AP’s public Diffie-Hellman value, in that order:

-Key-Auth = HMAC-Hash(KCK, SNonce || ANonce || STA-MAC || AP-BSSID [ || gSTA || gAP ])
+Key-Auth = HMAC-Hash(ICK, SNonce || ANonce || STA-MAC || AP-BSSID [ || gSTA || gAP ])

 where: